 Smallpox was nothing new in the 1700s.
 It was among the most widespread and deadliest of diseases, brought to the Americas by the Spanish and Portuguese conquistadors, devastating indigenous populations of South and Central America.
 It was even used as a biological weapon by the British during the French and Indian War to hurt Native Americans who were assisting France.

-Europe and Asia had already figured out that those who survived smallpox normally didn’t catch it again, and if they did it was a lot less severe.
-This led to the practice of inoculation, a procedure that involved removing an active pustule from an infected person and inserting it through a small incision in someone not infected.
+Europe and Asia had already figured out that those who survived smallpox usually didn’t catch it again, and if they did, it was a lot less severe.
+This led to the practice of vaccination, a procedure that involved removing an active abscess from an infected person and inserting it through a small incision in someone not infected.
 The result is that the inoculated person contracts the disease, but usually with only mild symptoms.
-Europe, Asia, and parts of Africa thus became mostly immune to smallpox, however, it was a little different in the American Colonies due to the fact there was never a widespread epidemic, only sporadic outbreaks, and therefore no herd immunity.
+Europe, Asia, and parts of Africa thus mainly became immune to smallpox; however, it was a little different in the American Colonies because there was never a widespread epidemic, only sporadic outbreaks, and therefore no herd immunity.

-The practice of inoculation came to the colonies in 1721 when it was introduced in Boston.
-Reverend Cotton Mather, a participant in the Salem Witch Trials just a few decades earlier, learned about the inoculation process from his West African slave Onesimus and convinced Boston medical doctor Zabdiel Boylston to start inoculations in the city.
+The practice of vaccination came to the colonies in 1721 when it was introduced in Boston, Massachusetts.
+Reverend Cotton Mather, a participant in the Salem Witch Trials just a few decades earlier, learned about the inoculation process from his West African slave Onesimus and convinced Boston medical doctor Zabdiel Boylston to start vaccinations in the city.
 However, inoculation became controversial in Boston as many believed the procedure to be more deadly than naturally contracting smallpox.
-In addition, clergy argued that smallpox was God’s punishment for sin, and therefore shouldn’t be interfered with.
-It became so contentious that one Boston resident threw a fire bomb at Mather’s home trying to intimidate the Reverend and Dr. Boylston from continuing the practice.
+In addition, clergy argued that smallpox was God’s punishment for sin and shouldn’t be interfered with.
+It became so contentious that one Boston resident threw a fire bomb at Mather’s home to intimidate the Reverend and Dr. Boylston from continuing the practice.

-Boylston continued his inoculations, and with time was able to prove their effectiveness.
-The city suffered at least four major outbreaks in the 1700s, including one in 1775.
+Boylston continued his inoculations and, with time, was able to prove their effectiveness.
+The city suffered at least four significant outbreaks in the 1700s, including one in 1775.
 After the Battle of Bunker Hill that June, military movements and actions by the British and Colonists stalled as General Howe and his British troops occupied Boston.
-Smallpox ran rampant through the city, infecting even some of Howe’s troops.
+Smallpox ran rampant through the city, infecting some of Howe’s troops.
 General George Washington knew his Continental soldiers were not immune and were more likely in danger of the disease.
 So even after the stalemate ended in March of 1776, and Howe evacuated the British Army, Washington didn’t allow anyone who had not previously had smallpox to enter the city.
 It was March 17 before the future first President would permit 1,000 soldiers, all survivors of the disease, to enter Boston.

-Smallpox continued to affect military operations during the Revolution, so much so that it ravaged troops who planned to prevent Quebec Canada from falling to the Brits in late 1775.
-Many of the Continental troops were unable to fight as they were sick, leading to their defeat in Quebec on December 30.
+Smallpox continued to affect military operations during the Revolution, so much so that it ravaged troops who planned to prevent Quebec, Canada, from falling to the Brits in late 1775.
+Many Continental troops could not fight as they were sick, leading to their defeat in Quebec on December 30.
 When it was time to re-enlist in 1776, many soldiers refused, deciding to desert the cause rather than face the disease.
-Others decided to inoculate themselves but did not realize one important step, quarantine after.
+Others decided to inoculate themselves but did not realize one crucial step, quarantine after.
 This furthered the spread of the disease to the point that Colonel Benedict Arnold, in February 1776, issued orders that forbade inoculations.

-Despite being threatened by the death penalty, soldiers started inoculating themselves in secret, still without quarantine, thus making the spread even worse.
-Substantial forces were maintained around the city in hopes for a second attempt, but smallpox continued to impede any future offensives.
+Despite being threatened by the death penalty, soldiers started inoculating themselves secretly, still without quarantine, thus making the spread even worse.
+Substantial forces were maintained around the city, hoping for a second attempt, but smallpox continued to impede any future offensives.
 Major General John Thomas took control of the troops that March, with Congress hoping his medical experience could help stop the outbreaks.
-Thomas, however, was afraid of allowing inoculations due to the recovery time needed for soldiers who get them.
-And since he forbade his men from being inoculated and then quarantined, he too was left vulnerable.
+Thomas, however, was afraid of allowing injections due to the recovery time needed for soldiers who get them.
+And since he forbade his men from being inoculated and quarantined, he was also left vulnerable.
 It wasn’t long after his arrival that he contracted Smallpox and died.

 America’s First Medical Mandate

-Washington wanted this done immediately so that he would have the troops needed in the summer of 1777.
-But he had resistance from a few of his own Generals and some Colony governors who prohibited the inoculations.
+Washington wanted this done immediately to have the troops needed in the summer of 1777.
+But he had resistance from a few of his Generals and some Colony governors who prohibited the inoculations.
 Virginia Governor Patrick Henry wrote to Washington saying he couldn’t supply troops to the General’s campaign due to a smallpox outbreak.
 In response, Washington wrote him back in April of 1777:

 “The Apologies you offer for your deficiency of Troops are not without some Weight.
-I am induced to believe, that the apprehensions of the Small pox & its calamitous consequences, have greatly retarded the Inlistments; but may not those Objections be easily done away by introducing Innoculation into the State—Or shall we adhere to a regulation preventing it, reprobated at this time not only by the consent & usage of the greater part of the civilized World but by our Interest & own experience of its Utility?
-You will pardon my Observations upon the Small pox, because I know it is more destructive to an Army in the Natural way, than the Enemy’s Sword, and because I shudder when ever I reflect upon the difficulties of keeping it out, and that in the vicissitudes of War, the Scene may be transferred to some Southern State should it not be the case their Quota of Men must come to the Feild.”
+I am induced to believe that the apprehensions of the Smallpox & its calamitous consequences have greatly retarded the Enlistments; but may not those Objections be easily done away by introducing Innoculation into the State—Or shall we adhere to a regulation preventing it, reprobated at this time not only by the consent & usage of the greater part of the civilized World but by our Interest & own experience of its Utility?
+You will pardon my Observations upon the Smallpox because I know it is more destructive to an Army in the Natural way than the Enemy’s Sword and because I shudder whenever I reflect upon the difficulties of keeping it out and that in the vicissitudes of War, the Scene may be transferred to some Southern State should it not be the case their Quota of Men must come to the Feild.”

-It wouldn’t be until 1796 that Edward Jenner would create the Smallpox Vaccine.
+It wouldn’t be until 1796 that Edward Jenner created the Smallpox Vaccine.